webpush-wg/webpush-encryption/draft-thomson-webpush-encryption.md

 Web Push messages are the payload of an HTTP message [RFC7230].
-These messages are encrypted using an encrypted content encoding [I-D.nottingham-http-encryption-encoding].
+These messages are encrypted using an encrypted content encoding [I-D.thomson-http-encryption].
 This document describes how this content encoding is applied and describes a recommended key management scheme.

 For efficiency reasons, multiple users of Web Push often share a central agent